nonescz/turris-user-docs/docs/basics/first-setup/old_setup.md

 whether your router was online and updating, you might start from entirely different version as well.

-But regardless of the image you are starting from, the basics are same.
+But regardless of the image you are starting from, the basics are the same.
 You need to connect your computer to LAN port on your Turris router (see the labels on the back of your router).
 Then start the router and open up a web browser and navigate to configuration wizard.
 It can be found by default on